 Here is a list of the podcasts that help me stay current (in no particular order):

 The VMware Communities podcast features VMware experts that discuss virtualization live every Wednesday at noon (pacific).
 Virtualization news and tech mixed with a “Late Night at VMworld” informality.
-You can join in live at TalkShoe, or subscribe with iTunes and Android.
+You can join in live at TalkShoe, or catch them in your favorite app.

 vBrownBag is mostly video.
 This is a nice contrast to the rest which are audio.
 This does force me to find screen time; but it is so worth it.
 The thing I like most about this podcast is it’s community of presenters.
 It isn’t the same two or 3 people all the time.
 Many episodes are part of a series.
 A lot of these focus on preparing for a tech certification (VCAP,VCDX, CCNA, and Amazon).
 The individual episodes cover a large variety of topics.
-You can even watch live as they are recorded – and they record in multiple GEOs.
-If you want to add them to your device – check them out on iTunes and Android.
+You can even watch live as they are recorded!